Welsh Professional Development Board

 Focus: Acting as a voice for leisure employers across the sector to ensure people can enjoy lifelong careers, with ample opportunity progression, and how stakeholders play a role in this.

-Rachael Newport
+Dr Rachael Newport

 Disability Sport Wales